-Student — Professor, there is one thing that still puzzles me about the avatara doctrine.
+Student — There is one thing that still puzzles me about the avatara doctrine.
 I don't understand where the physical body comes from that the avatara uses as a vehicle, that is, where those atoms that are in the physical body come from.
 I understand that after the period in devachan, the reincarnating ego attracts to itself the atoms which its physical body had in the former life.

 G. de P. — Quite right.

 Student — And thus it comes to physical birth again.
 But in the case of the avatara, there was no former physical life, so where did his particular physical life-atoms come from?